-For me every good result obtained for a client is a highlight and one which is very satisfying.
-I am very much aware that people turn to us for expertise and legal knowledge, but also want somebody who can identify with what they are going through and sympathise and understand.
-I have a caring and friendly disposition and I know that is often as important as the legal advice and support we provide.
+I’m very aware that people turn to us for expertise and legal knowledge, but also want somebody who can identify with what they are going through and empathise.
+I know this is often as important as the legal advice and support we provide.

 I secured £650,000 damages for a client who suffered irreversible spinal injuries following the failure of a Hospital Trust to appropriately investigate his worsening back pain.
 When finally x-rayed and sent for an MRI scan a misunderstanding at the hospital resulted in him being discharged home without the MRI being checked.
-As a result his condition deteriorated further to the extent that he lost bowel and bladder control and when his GP made urgent arrangements for another MRI scan to be performed as an outpatient it revealed a large central disc bulge and my client was diagnosed as having cauda equine syndrome and underwent emergency surgery.
+Eventually my client was diagnosed as having cauda equine syndrome and underwent emergency surgery.
 Sadly this did not restore his bowel and bladder function, nor foot drop that had also developed.

-In one case I secured a £300,000 damages settlement for a client who’d had an initial offer of £30,000 damages to settle his case.
-This was after he developed a serious skin infection after an elective below knee amputation to address long standing foot and ankle pain, causing him to then needa high above knee amputation.
+In another case I secured a £300,000 damages settlement for a client who’d had an initially been offered £30,000 to settle his case.
+This was after he developed a serious skin infection after an elective below knee amputation to address long standing pain, causing him to then need a high above knee amputation.
 The use of prophylactic antibiotics after the original surgery would have prevented the infection developing.
-The infection was also not treated quickly enough.
 This was of course a hugely distressing and life-affecting error.